csmutz/apache_tcp_info/README.md

  - See server/listen.c
  - Use ListenBackLog as example of configuration directive
  - Use defined(SO_REUSEPORT) as example to ensure TCP_SAVE_SYN functionality
  - Is there any way to get acces to the listen socket (the accept socket is easy) from in the module?
 Even if we could, isn't global setting best anyway?
+   - Yes, it looks like there is.
+See (global variable?) ‎ap_listeners‎.
+See remoteip as example. https://github.com/apache/httpd/blob/trunk/modules/metadata/mod_remoteip.c#L752
+   - What callback is right?

 #### Compile/Install